magnetis/astro/README.md

 Please follow these steps to run the project and start coding:

 1.1.1.
 Clone Astro if you haven't, or `git pull` to get the latest update.
 1.1.2.
-Run `yarn run docz:dev` in your terminal and visit `localhost:3000`.
+Install Astro with `yarn install` or `npm install`.
 1.1.3.
+Run `yarn docz:dev` or `npm run docz:dev` in your terminal and visit `localhost:3000`.
+1.1.4.
 Find the file(s) you wish to edit in the folders below:
 - Design system base CSS files: `src/css` - if you create a new file here, please add the import to `src/index.css`. *Proceed carefully as editing base files might break Astro and destroy the very fabric of the universe*.
 - Import fonts to Docz: `public/docz.html`.
 - Docz documentation pages including components: `docs`.